JackDougherty/bikemapcode/README.md

 ```
 - in the Weebly editor box above the iframe, insert description and link to full-screen version (on GitHub Pages)

-##Code credits and open-source licenses
+## Code credits and open-source licenses
 - Leaflet: an open-source JavaScript library for mobile-friendly interactive maps at http://leafletjs.com/ (BSD license)
 - Leaflet.Locate to show your map location at https://github.com/domoritz/leaflet-locatecontrol (MIT license)
 - Leaflet-control-geocoder to search for a place at https://github.com/perliedman/leaflet-control-geocoder (BSD license)
 - Leaflet-plugins to display GPX, KML, Google layers at https://github.com/shramov/leaflet-plugins (BSD license)
 - Esri-leaflet to display ArcGIS layers at https://github.com/Esri/esri-leaflet (Apache license)
 - Leaflet sidebar-v2 to display slide-in instructions at https://github.com/Turbo87/sidebar-v2 (MIT license)
+- Leaflet.Control.Compass to display rotating compass in mobile at https://github.com/stefanocudini/leaflet-compass (unlicensed)
 - Leaflet-distance-markers to display mileage icons at https://github.com/adoroszlai/leaflet-distance-markers (MIT license)
-- Leaflet.Control.Compass to display rotating compass in mobile at https://github.com/stefanocudini/leaflet-compass (unlicensed)
+  - requires converting route data into polyline format, find better method than this:
+	- download route into KML
+	- open KML with text editor, delete all but coordinates and elevation, save as .txt
+	- open .txt with spreadsheet, select comma delimited, erase elevations
+	- switch lat and lng columns, concatenate this way: ="L.latLng("& LAT &", "& LNG & "),"
+	- save as .txt, open in text editor
+	- at top add:   var routeCoords = [
+	- at bottom remove last command and add:  ];
+	- rename as route.js

-##To Do List
+## To Do
 This is an amateur coding project.
 Constructive suggestions and code contributions are welcome on GitHub or via email to [jack.dougherty@trincoll.edu](mailto:jack.dougherty@trincoll.edu)
+- ** REBUILD CODE, using newbritain.html as model **
 - Clean up custom.css code to fix appearance of controls (I could use help with CSS!)
 - Look for better "show my location" plugin or method, since this version is adequate but not respond quickly to turns, etc. Is this a limitation of web apps versus native apps for iOS/Android?
 - Figure out how to make full screen button (https://github.com/brunob/leaflet.fullscreen) work inside Weebly site (http://www.bikewesthartford.org/interactive-map.html), or try more responsive theme?